msobiech/CSEP-TU-Delft-Note-Taking-App/client/README.md

 	mvn javafx:run

-If you receive errors about the `commons` artifact not being available, make sure to run `mvn clean install` before.
+If you receive errors about the `models` artifact not being available, make sure to run `mvn clean install` before.

 Running the template project from within your IDE (Eclipse/IntelliJ) requires setting up OpenJFX.